komoto48g/mwxlib/README.md

 2. Objective magic syntax is implemented.
     - [ ` ] quoteback
     - [@] pullback
-3. Powerful inspectoin utillities are compiled.
+3. Powerful inspectoin utilities are compiled.
     - Filling
     - InspectionTool
     - Ghost in the shell